-- 1. facility, grounds, and building maintenance and repair not including maintenance and repair of process and industrial equipment when performed by contractors; - 2. janitorial maintenance (including graffiti removal); and - 3. office and administrative use of solvents does not include production activities by facility involved in graphic arts.

-The SLO, SJV, and existing SBC exemptions do not include these VC exemptions.
-The District is proposing to add exemptions for 1) janitorial cleaning (Rule 202.U.5) and 2) solvent cleaning to disinfect and decontaminate surfaces and equipment at hospitals, health care facilities, etc. (Rule 202.U.4).
+Exemptions that Could Apply to Solvent Cleaning and Exemptions for Miscellaneous Solvent Use.
+VC Rule 23.F.6 provides an exemption that could apply to solvents: nonrefillable aerosol cans.
+Also, exemptions in VC Rules 23.F.7, 8, and 9 cover organic compound emissions from a variety of operations; including 1) facility, grounds, and building maintenance and repair - not including maintenance and repair of process and industrial equipment when performed by contractors; 2) janitorial maintenance (including graffiti removal); and 3) office and administrative use of solvents - does not include production activities by facility involved in graphic arts.
+The SLO, SJV, and existing SBC exemptions do not include exemptions similar to these VC exemptions.
+However, SBC is proposing to add exemptions for 1) janitorial cleaning (Rule 202.U.5) and 2) solvent cleaning to disinfect and decontaminate surfaces and equipment at hospitals, health care facilities, etc. (Rule 202.U.4).
 The adjoining air districts do not have an exemption similar to the proposed Rule 202.U.4 provision.

-- Exemptions for Low-ROC Solvent Use.
-VC Rules 23.F.10.a and b exempt cleaning operations and materials if the cleaning agents: - 1. are certified by the SCAOMD as Clean Air Solvents, or - 2. contain no more than 25 g/l of ROC as used or applied, and no more than 5 percent by weight combined of methylene chloride, perchloroethylene, trichloroethylene, 1.1.1-trichloroethane, carbon tetrachloride, and chloroform.
+Exemptions for Low-ROC Solvent Use.
+VC Rules 23.F.10.a and b exempt cleaning operations and materials if the cleaning agents: 1) are certified by the SCAQMD as Clean Air Solvents, or 2) contain no more than 25 g/l of ROC as used or applied, and no more than 5 percent by weight combined of methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, and chloroform.
 SBC Rule 202.U.2.c exempts solvents with a ROC content of 2 percent or less by weight.
 An exact comparison of the percent by weight and the number of grams per liter is not possible without knowing the solvents density.
 SJV and SLO rules do not include a specific exemption for low-ROC solvents.